Articles

 Summing-up

-Malaysia’s present-day multi-ethnic, multi-cultural, and multi-lingual character to a large extent stems from British colonial rule during the first half of the 20th century.
-Labour migration slowed due to the Great Depression and somewhat later as a result of a tightening of immigration regulations.
-The Peninsula’s ethnic composition was delicately balanced with the Malays comprising slightly less than half the Malayan total by 1931: it remained so up to independence.
+Malaysia’s present-day multi-ethnic, multicultural, and multilingual character to a large extent stems from net migration flows during British colonial rule in the last quarter of the 19th century and the first half of the 20th.
+Labour migration slowed because of the Great Depression and somewhat later as a result of a tightening of immigration regulations.
+By 1931, the peninsula’s ethnic composition was delicately balanced, with Malays making up slightly less than half Malaya’s total—and it remained so up to independence.

-Apart from the small elite group of Europeans, most of whom were British citizens and who enjoyed a markedly higher standard of living than did other groups, and a small number of Japanese and Arabs, the plural society that evolved within the British colonial economy consisted of Malays, Chinese and Indians.
-These groups were not homogeneous, with subcultural, religious and linguistic differences existing within each, as well between them.
+Apart from the small elite group of Europeans, most of whom were British citizens and who enjoyed a markedly higher standard of living than other groups (Sultan Nazrin Shah, 2017), and a small number of Japanese and Arabs, the plural society that evolved within the British colonial economy consisted of Malays, Chinese, and Indians.
+These groups were not homogeneous, with subcultural, religious, and linguistic differences within and between them.
 Occupational activity was one economic divide, and religion and customs proved to be further social and cultural barriers.
-The physical and social distance which separated them precluded a sense of common identity.
+The physical and social distance that separated them, in what was essentially a dual economy, precluded a sense of common identity.
+This was later to cause serious political and social challenges that remain to the present.

-Note: For the purposes of this article, Malaya is defined as the Federated Malay States, the Unfederated Malay States and the Straits Settlements of Penang and Malacca - the Straits Settlement of Singapore is excluded.
+2 For the purposes of this article, Malaya is defined as the Federated Malay States, the Unfederated Malay States and the Straits Settlements of Penang and Malacca—the Straits Settlement of Singapore is excluded.

 Sultan Nazrin Shah.
 2017.
-Charting the Economy: Early 20th Century Contemporary Malaysian Contrasts.
-Kuala Lumpur: Oxford University Press.
+Charting the Economy: Early 20th Century Malaya and Contemporary Malaysian Contrasts (Kuala Lumpur: Oxford University Press).

 SHARE THIS PAGE